 • Eating large, hard, or overly crunchy foods that require excessive jaw opening and force.

-• Poor posture, particularly slouching or forward-head posture, which puts unnecessary strain on the neck and jaw muscles.
+• Poor posture—especially slouching or forward-head positioning—puts strain on the neck and jaw muscles.

 • Sleeping on your stomach, which can misalign the spine and place lateral pressure on the jaw joint.